Brown Carrick Hill Walk

 Weather: Sunny Spells

-Distance: ? miles, height 941 feet
+Distance: ? miles, height 941ft / 287m

 Brown Carrick Hill is the highest hill close to Ayr.
-It is situated on a range that runs from south of Alloway Village on the south side of Ayr, to Dunure 5 miles south.
+It is on a range that runs from south of Alloway Village on the south side of Ayr, to Dunure 5 miles south.

 There are a number of ways up to the top of this hill, including driving most of the way to the communications towers, then walk the rest.
 This road leads off the Ayr to Dunure coastal road, marked Carrick Hills 1.